-By having compensation programs with features that are balanced between short- and long-term payouts as well as cash and equity awards, the Committee can:
+By structuring compensation programs with features that are balanced between short- and long-term payouts as well as cash and equity awards, the Committee believes it can:

-- align management's interests with those of our stockholders in both the short and long term; - · reduce risks that may be associated with compensation that is overly focused on the achievement of short-term objectives; and - attract, retain and motivate senior management personnel.
+- align management's interests with those of our stockholders in both the short- and long-term; - · reduce risks that may be associated with compensation that is overly focused on the achievement of short-term objectives; and - attract, retain and motivate senior management personnel.

-The Committee also believes that base salary and incentive compensation should be set based on a variety of factors, including Company and executive performance, the compensation practices of our peer group, each executive's specific responsibilities and skill sets, and the relationship between the compensation levels among members of our management team.
-In addition, the Committee has taken into consideration our need to attract and retain qualified executives in an industry that is experiencing an increased level of competition for senior executives as the housing market recovers.
+The Committee also believes that base salary and incentive compensation opportunities should be set based on a variety of factors, including key business objectives and strategic priorities, Company and executive performance, the compensation practices of our peer group, each executive's specific responsibilities and skill sets, and the relationship among the compensation levels of members of our management team.
+In addition, the Committee has taken into consideration our need to attract and retain qualified executives in an industry that continues to experience an intense level of competition for senior executives as the housing market continues to recover.